webosose/website/content/en/docs/tools/sdk/emulator/emulator-user-guide.md

 1. Prepare a new emulator image by building webOS OSE for emulator.

-2. Start the Oracle VM VirtualBox on your computer.
+2. Start Oracle VM VirtualBox on your computer.
 From the virtual machine list, select the virtual machine whose image you wish to update.
 From the icon toolbar, click **Settings**.

     {{< figure src="/images/docs/tools/emulator/vbox_emulator_img07.png" alt="From the main screen to the settings" class="align-left" >}}